kfoozminus/cheatsheets/kubernetes.md

   ```
   - if the status of the `Ready` condition remains `Unknown` or `False` for longer than `pod-eviction-timeout` (default 5m), an argument is passed to `kube-controller-manager` and all the pods on the node are scheduled for deletion by Node Controller. if apiserver cannot communicate with kubelet on the node, the deletion decision cannot happen until the communication is established again. in the meantime, the pods on the node continues to run, in `Terminating` or `Unknown` state.
   - prior to version 1.5, node controller force deletes the pods from the apiserver. from 1.5, if k8s cannot deduce if the node has permanently left the cluster, admin needs to delete the node by hand. then all pods will be deleted with the node.
   - in version 1.12, `TaintNodesByCondition` feature is promoted to beta，so node lifecycle controller automatically creates taints that represent conditions.
 Similarly the scheduler ignores conditions when considering a Node; instead it looks at the Node’s taints and a Pod’s tolerations. users can choose between the old scheduling model and a new, more flexible scheduling model.
 A Pod that does not have any tolerations gets scheduled according to the old model.
 But a Pod that tolerates the taints of a particular Node can be scheduled on that Node.
 Enabling this feature creates a small delay between the time when a condition is observed and when a taint is created.
 This delay is usually less than one second, but it can increase the number of Pods that are successfully scheduled but rejected by the kubelet.
-(QJenny)
+(UJenny)

 ### Capacity
   - describes the resources available on the node: cpu, memory, max no of pods that can be scheduled